 Part 3 – Download Mining Software

 The next step is to download the miner.
-For AMD Cards we recommend Claymore miner, and for Nvidia cards we recommend CCMiner.
+For AMD Cards we recommend Claymore miner, and for mining DigiByte with Nvidia cards we recommend CCMiner.

 Once you have the zip, extract it to a new folder.